 The lower, or lumbar, spine helps to support your whole body, connecting the upper portion to the lower portion and holding it upright.
 Additionally, the lumbar spine allows you to bend, turn, and twist as needed.
 This complex structure also makes it possible to stand, walk, and lift.
 The lower spine is essential for so many basic and advanced movements that it’s easy to forget about when it is functioning properly.
 When injured, however, your ability to work, play, or complete everyday tasks can become severely limited.
 As a result, your quality of life suffers.
 Our board certified orthopaedic surgeons understand how debilitating back pain can be, and they offer a comprehensive selection of leading minimally invasive spinal treatments that can help provide relief.

 For more information about lower back pain and treatment, please contact our office today.
-We can answer your questions and help you schedule a consultation right away.
+We can answer your questions and help you schedule a consultation with one of our Spine Specialists right away.

 What is the lower back?

 The lower back is made up of several different structures, including bones, muscles, and ligaments, which allow you to stand up and move around.
 Each of these tissues assists the others in their day-to-day use, and they include:

 - Lumbar vertebrae: five bones stacked one on top of the other.
 They connect with the upper back bones (thoracic spine) and the sacrum and coccyx (tail bone).

 - Discs: Six discs serve as shock absorbers or cushions between each vertebra to help protect the bones.

 - Spinal cord and nerves: The spinal cord and the spinal nerves run up and down your back through a central canal located within the vertebrae.
 These cables link your brain to your leg muscles.

 - Small joints: Joints are designed to provide turning, twisting, and bending movements for greater function and stability.

 - Muscles and ligaments: These soft tissues surround the spine, providing strength, power, support, and stability.